KataChannel/tazagroup/DOCUMENTATION_README.md

-# AccessTrade Affiliate Platform - Documentation
+# Timona Affiliate Platform - Documentation

 ## 📚 User Documentation Overview

-This repository contains comprehensive user documentation for the AccessTrade Affiliate Platform, covering all features from basic functionality to enterprise-level capabilities.
+This repository contains comprehensive user documentation for the Timona Affiliate Platform, covering all features from basic functionality to enterprise-level capabilities.

 ## 📖 Available Documentation